prathap1041220272/ROT-Running-Outoff-Time-app/README.md

-# Abide App
+# ROT(running outoff time) App
-> The request which comes from the client-side(angular) will be stored in a MongoDB with at a certain limit of time, data in a DB will be erased (with mongoDB TTl).
+> The request which comes from the client-side(angular) will be stored in a MongoDB with at a certain limit of time, data in a DB will be erased (with mongoDB TTL).
 ### Technologies used :-
  - Node JS  - server side
  - Mongo DB - Backend